joaquimg/QuadraticToBinary.jl/README.md

 The precision for each varible will be `val * (UB - LB)`.
 Where `UB` and `LB` are, respectively, the upper and lower bound of the variable.

+For the sake of simplicity, the following two attributes are made available:
+`QuadraticToBinary.FallbackUpperBound` and `QuadraticToBinary.FallbackLowerBound`.
+As usual, these can be get and set with the `MOI.get` and `MOI.set` methods.
+These allow setting bounds used in variables that have no explicit upper bounds and need to be expanded.

 ## Reference